 IFundWomen is a marketplace where you can access many grant opportunities, typically made available through online fundraising.
 You’ll also have access to additional resources, including coaching and connections with other businesses or investors.

-Each funding opportunity comes with different eligibility requirements and award amounts, but typically ranges from $2,500 to $10,000, and may include a grand prize of $100,000, usually for equity investment.
+Each funding opportunity has different eligibility requirements and award amounts, typically ranging from $2,500 to $10,000, and may include a grand prize of $100,000, usually for equity investment.

 To get started, visit the IFundWomen website and locate the “apply for grants” section.
 Review active grant listings, select those you qualify for, and that meet your business needs.
 Follow the instructions for each grant and submit by the deadline.